 The building site, the legal description of which is Lot Number 15 in Wellington Estates, was purchased in the spring of 1929 by Walter and Lucile (Allen) Jamieson.
 At nearly two acres, it is one of the largest lots in Wellington Estates.
-The lot’s north property line abuts the south end of the golf course at the Meridian Hills Country Club.
+The north property line of the lot abuts the south end of the golf course at the Meridian Hills Country Club.

-The building permit filed by the architect in 1929 stated that the structure planned for the lot would be a 2-story brick residence of about 6,100 square feet with stone trim, basement, slate roof, 10 rooms, 3 baths, and hardwood floors.
-When the home was built, it was given the street address of 6508 North Meridian Street.
+The building permit filed in 1929 by the architect stated that the structure planned for the lot would be a 2-story brick residence of about 6,100 square feet with stone trim, a basement, slate roof, 10 rooms, 3 baths, and hardwood floors.
+When the home was completed, it was given the street address of 6508 North Meridian Street.
 It was known by that address for more than a quarter of a century.

 Walter and Lucile Jamieson had moved to Indianapolis from Utica, New York in 1917, when Walter was hired to be the assistant director of biological research at Eli Lilly and Company.
-Within a few years, Jamieson became the department’s director, a position he held until his retirement in 1949.
+Within a few years of joining the pharmaceutical company, Jamieson became the department’s director.
+He held that position until his retirement in 1949.
 The Jamiesons were active in St. Paul’s Episcopal Church and the Audubon Society.
 Mr. Jamieson was also one of the founders of the Indiana Chapter of the Society for the Prevention of Blindness.

 The Jamiesons hired local architect and builder Henry L. Simons to design their new home, as well as to construct it.
 Simons, who both resided in and operated his business from his personal residence at 5151 North Meridian Street, designed more than 500 upscale residences during his long career.
 Several of Simons’ projects have been Decorators’ Show Houses over the years since the annual event’s debut in 1962.
 Construction of the Jamieson home began in June of 1929 and was essentially completed by year’s end.
 The Jamiesons owned the property for two decades.